Each year according to the International

 company that builds ships or oil platforms.
 One thing most QA departments will have in common, is their weld quality focus will be on "finding rather than preventing weld defects".

-Have we learnt anything about welding ships in the last six decades?
+I often wonder if we have learnt anything about arc welding ships in the last six decades?

 29/07 Note from Ed: